 There is a really good resource called 'Digital Parenting' which is produced by Vodafone monthly and covers many questions or concerns about how to help your child use the internet (which is a wonderful resource) safely.
 Please follow the link here to the online magazine.
 There is also a wealth of additional material in these other websites as recommended by KCC's Online Safety Officer:

-These are our school's e-safety rules: Please do discuss these regularly at home with your child:
+These are our school's online safety rules: Please do discuss these regularly at home with your child:

 EYFS & KS1